TriKnot/SpaceShooter/README.md

 The third version incorporates Unity Burst and Jobs for asteroid movement.
 Additionally, this version includes a main menu with settings for easy testing of different approaches within the same build.

 ## Version 1.3 - ECS
 I began exploring an implementation with Unity Entities, but I didn't have enough time to complete it before the deadline.
+I will continue working on it so it might be up soon-ish..

 # Performance Analysis
-I did not manage to get away from VSync even though I turned it off both in the editor and through script.
+Note: I did not manage to get away from VSync even though I turned it off both in the editor and through script.
 The only explanation I could find online about it is that it is VSync on my GPU, and I could not find a way to turn it off.
 I have included VSync in the stats where it is a relevant part of the frame time.

 ## 5,000 Asteroids